The latest job search and hiring trends

-To help make sense of how the rapidly changing world is impacting the way we work, we’ve been looking at coronavirus hiring trends by conducting weekly polls, gathering proprietary Monster data, and asking our community of candidates and employers how they’re responding to the shifts around work and coronavirus.
+Since COVID-19 started to impact the way we work, we’ve been looking at coronavirus hiring trends by conducting weekly polls, gathering Monster hiring data, and asking our community of candidates and employers how they’re responding to the shifts around work.
 Here’s a look at the most recent Monster insights:

 Job search trends

 AS COVID-19 cases rise, search behavior resembles earlier pandemic days

 As COVID-19 cases increase beyond major metro areas, hitting small and mid-size metros in the southwest, Monster’s data shows a few of the keywords that we saw spike in searches among seekers at the peak of the pandemic resurface in search volume this week (although still relatively lower vol than at their peak): Healthcare, Food Delivery, Warehouse Worker/Warehouse, Delivery Driver, Operations Manager

 Texas tops the list of greatest increase in searches as a location week over week

 Specific areas within the state saw increased searches: Austin, San Antonio, and Paris.
 Other areas in the southwest and southern US with greater increase in searches include: AZ and Phoenix, Las Vegas, Arkansas, Greensboro and Charlotte NC; and Orlando and Tampa in FL.
 With higher cases of the coronavirus shifting to the midwest, Monster is also seeing increases in searches across several midwestern locales: MI – Detroit, Michigan; NE – Omaha; IL; IN – Indianapolis, Indiana; OH – Columbus, Kent, Ohio; Pittsburgh.

 Healthcare and tech see search surges in Detroit